Adam Cooper (Blue Heelers): Storylines

-Other appearances

-Ep.
-510: One Day More

 Adam reappeared in the last episode of Blue Heelers (Episode 510: One Day More).
 During this episode he came back to Mount Thomas saying that he wanted to make amends to the broken bridges, get on with his life and speak with Tom.
 As things turned out, he came back and attempted to frame Tom for selling an illegal weapon in Melbourne just after the old station was bombed.
 He came back as a photocopier technician and was, not to Tom’s knowledge, fixing the station’s photocopier.
 It was this job that gave him the access to the police computer where he stole information while everybody was occupied.
 This was found out and his room was searched revealing that he still had the illegal high-powered sawn-off shotgun.
 It was found out, also, that he was involved in a shooting and drug offence but, when he made allegations against Tom, Inspector Falcon-Price was more than happy to release him on bail.
 His accomplice, the shooter, was later brought in and released, along with Adam and he was forced to, in self-defence, kill this man with a metal bar when he made a move on him.
 The episode finished with Adam and Tom having a long talk and making amends and Adam dropping the allegations against Tom.
 Adam made a full confession to killing the shooter in self-defence.